j-sieben/ADC/Docs/obsidian/00_Start/Home.md

 This vault is the handwritten project documentation for ADC.

+ADC can be approached at different levels of abstraction, from straightforward declarative page behavior to PL/SQL-backed use-case implementations and custom action types.

+For that decision path, see [[../10_Overview/Choosing the Right ADC Level|Choosing the Right ADC Level]].

 Use one of these entry points depending on your role:

 - [[For Developers]]